Top 5 High-Yield Retirement Income Strategies

 #5.
 Exotic Options

-Stock options provide endless possibilities for speculation, hedging, and… income generation.
-While we’ve already discussed covered calls, several other option strategies can generate income in many different market conditions.
-And you may want to consider these if you’re open to a more hands-on approach.
+Stock options offer a wide range of uses—including speculation, hedging, and income generation.
+While we’ve already covered covered calls, there are several other income-oriented options strategies that may be worth exploring—particularly if you’re comfortable with a more hands-on approach.

 Some popular strategies include: